MaxKavun/portfolio/README.md

 2. Plan
 - [x] Total return (capital gains, dividends)
+- [ ] Optimize yfinance lib to keep cache and add limiter to avoid IP ban
 - [ ] Add bonds to the tracker
-- [ ] Compare to the indexes such as S&P 500 my performance
+- [ ] Compare to the indexes such as S&P 500 my performance (add ability to calculate per year)
 - [ ] Measurement of leverage
 - [ ] Convert currency to USD
+- [ ] Exclude stocks which were sold